-The game, “Minute to win it,” is an extraordinary game that checks the frequency with the child can read out the sight words.
+The game, “Minute to Win It,” is an extraordinary game that checks the frequency with which the child can read out the sight words.
 A list of sight words would be offered by the caretaker/ instructor to the child, and the instructor would start the timer.
 The child would read out the words quickly, and the timer would be paused after one minute.
 The caretaker would keep track of the time, and the child would work together with an instructor for a target.

 Any skill can be inculcated easily with the right methods of teaching it.
 In the present world of technological innovation, one can employ a large number of ideas, and methods, and make learning as fun-filled as possible.
 Those ways mentioned above are some recommended ways to teach sight words, among others.